dirkjanvw/MoGAAAP/README.md

 The pipeline will work with HiFi, ONT data and Hi-C, although only HiFi is required.

 Additionally, MoGAAAP is set up in a modular way, allowing for any combination of assembly, annotation and quality assessment steps.
+Therefore, MoGAAAP can also be used to e.g. only assess the quality of already assembled genomes, or only to annotate an unannoated genome assembly.

 A test dataset is provided in the `test_data/` directory, including instructions.